Skip to main content.

 The layers of the touch interface, built with copper tape and a foam spacer; the assembled touch interface; a view of the modular circuit boards for communicating with the LEDs; a rendering of the completed Floor Chart; the LEDs displayed on top of the quilted chart.
 Photos by Lauren Klein.

-The tedious, time-intensive nature of the Floor Chart project provides another path of connection back to the original mural charts.
-For Peabody did not only demonstrate the charts as part of her sales pitch; as an additional incentive, she also promised an original mural chart to any teacher who purchased copies of one of her textbooks for their entire class.
-Writing to a friend in 1850, Peabody revealed that she was "aching from the fatigue of making Charts for the Schools who will take the book."
+The tedious, time-intensive nature of the Floor Chart project provides another path of connection back to Peabody's original mural charts.
+For she did not only demonstrate the charts as part of her sales pitch; as an additional incentive, she also promised an original mural chart to any teacher who purchased copies of her textbooks for their entire class.
+Writing to a friend in 1850, Peabody revealed that she was “aching from the fatigue of making Charts for the Schools who will take the book.”
 The letter continues:

 Every school must have a mural chart—& there is but one way of making them (until they can be made by ten thousands) & that is by stenciling [sic]...
 I can do one a day.
 But I must sell them cheap… To day I worked 15 hours—only sitting down to take my meals—& so I have done all week—so much fatigue stupefies one—but as soon as it is adopted in a few towns I shall be able to hire someone to do this drudgery for me.